joshpeterson/summa/book/first_part/treatise_on_the_angels/of_the_production_of_the_angels_in_the_order_of_natural_being/prologue.md

 (2) Whether he has existed from eternity?
 (3) Whether he was created before corporeal creatures?
 (4) Whether the angels were created in the empyrean heaven?

+* Whether The Angels Have A Cause Of Their Existence?
+* Whether The Angel Was Produced By God From Eternity?
+* Whether The Angels Were Created Before The Corporeal World?
+* Whether The Angels Were Created In The Empyrean Heaven?